 Vimpat (lacosamide) is an anti-epileptic drug, also called an anticonvulsant.

-Vimpat is used together with other medications to treat partial-onset seizures in people with epilepsy who are at least 17 years old.
+Vimpat is used to treat partial-onset seizures in adults and children who are at least 4 years old.

 You should not use Vimpat if you are allergic to lacosamide.

 To make sure this medicine is safe for you, tell your doctor if you have ever had:

 nerve problems caused by diabetes.

 Vimpat oral solution may contain phenylalanine.
 Tell your doctor if you have phenylketonuria (PKU).

 Some people have thoughts about suicide while using Vimpat.
 Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Call your doctor if you have new or worsening depression or suicidal thoughts during the first several months of treatment, or whenever your dose is changed.

 Do not start or stop taking seizure medication during pregnancy without your doctor's advice.
 Having a seizure during pregnancy could harm both mother and baby.
 Tell your doctor right away if you become pregnant.